 January 2018: All About Jesus & Justification

 “All About Jesus & Justification” is a four-week study that gives special attention to justification: “the doctrine on which the church stands or falls.”

 February 2018: Unjustifiable Faiths: Four Common – and Wrong – Beliefs about Justification

 “Unjustifiable Faiths” explores four commonly held beliefs that do not justify a person before God.
 Because each is an attempt to show that the person’s conduct is right or reasonable (and therefore should be acceptable to God), each is really an example of self-justification, and as such, falls short of what Scripture teaches.

-March 2018: Christ is our Righteousness
+March 2018: He Is Our Righteousness

 Does our Lord Jesus really teach justification by grace through faith?
 Where, and how?
 This Bible study examines the Parable of the Good Samaritan, which some have used to argue that Jesus did not teach justification by grace alone and through faith alone.
 Through the study’s four sessions, you’ll discover how this passage actually does teach this important truth, and it does so in a beautiful and memorable way.

 Justification is the doctrine on which the Church stands or falls.
 The CTCR has furnished the last set of Bible studies in its series on justification.
 Learn the ins and outs of subjective/objective justification, justification and evangelicalism, and the ecumenical discussion on justification in the Joint Declaration on the Doctrine of Justification.